Transformational change is needed throughout our country and our industry.

 Staffing – Hire Additional Paid BIPOC Staff

 Begin an immediate search to expand Skylight’s staff.
 Our goal is to hire a minimum of two additional BIPOC staff members (by the end of 2021).
 Responsibilities could include: SkyLab Liaison, Literary Manager, Producer, etc. Compensation will be commensurate with other staff members and their responsibilities.
 All staff will continue to have the ability to nominate and shepherd plays into Skylight’s production seasons.
-[Update: Two new BIPOC staff have been hired since this document was initiated: Q4 2020 and Q1 2021.
-Our 2021 intern is also a POC.]
+[Update: Five new BIPOC staff, including a new Executive Director, have been hired since this document was initiated: Start dates - Q4 2020, Q1 & Q3 2021, & Q1 2022]

 Front of House